eddyerburgh/notes/docs/computer-networking/internet/http1.md

 ## Connections

 HTTP usually runs over TCP.
-HTTP/1.0 would close the TCP connection after receiving a HTTP response from a server.
+HTTP/1.0 would close the TCP connection after receiving an HTTP response from a server.
 This meant each connection had to perform a TCP handshake, even if multiple HTTP requests were made to the same domain while loading a webpage (a common scenario) {% cite computer-networks -l 684 %}.

 To solve this, HTTP/1.1 supports **persistent connections**.
 The TCP connection can be kept alive, and additional requests can be sent over the same connection (also known as **connection reuse**).
 This improves performance {% cite computer-networks -l 684 %}.